nesevis/exhaust/docs/CONTRACT_TESTING.md

 # Contract testing with Exhaust

-This guide covers testing stateful systems — things with mutable internal state where bugs emerge from sequences of operations rather than single calls.
+This guide covers testing stateful systems, things with mutable internal state where bugs emerge from sequences of operations rather than single calls.
 If you've read the [getting started guide](GETTING_STARTED.md), you're familiar with `#exhaust` for pure functions. `@Contract` is the equivalent for objects with memory.

 ## When to reach for `@Contract`

 A stack, a database connection pool, a bounded queue, an authentication session, an undo stack.
 These all share a trait: calling `push` alone can't find the bug.
-The bug lives in `push, push, pop, pop, push, pop` — a specific ordering that leaves the data structure in a state it shouldn't be reachable to.
+The bug lives in `push, push, pop, pop, push, pop`, a specific ordering that leaves the data structure in a state it shouldn't be reachable to.

 Unit tests for stateful systems tend to be manually-scripted scenarios: set up some state, run a sequence you thought of, assert.
 Contract testing generates the sequences instead.
 Exhaust picks the operations, picks their arguments, runs them in generated order, and checks that your invariants hold after every step.
-When something breaks, you get a minimal sequence that reproduces the failure — often three or four operations where you'd have written a twenty-step test to find the same bug by hand.
+When something breaks, you get a minimal sequence that reproduces the failure, often three or four operations where you'd have written a twenty-step test to find the same bug by hand.

 ## The shape of a contract